smithwithatypo/docker-compose-playground/README.md

+### Summary
-### Project to play with docker-compose with a backend and postgresql
+Playground to mess around with docker-compose, a Node backend, and a PostgreSQL database